Anon-Planet/thgtoa/guide.md

 -   <https://media.defcon.org/DEF%20CON%2026/DEF%20CON%2026%20presentations/DEFCON-26-Matt-Wixey-Betrayed-by-the-Keyboard-Updated.pdf> <sup>[[Archive.org]][721]</sup>: Explains how your writing style can be used to track you, I highly recommend reading through these slides, or watching the accompanying presentation on YouTube, this is quite similar to the last presentation.

 -   <https://i.blackhat.com/us-18/Wed-August-8/us-18-Wixey-Every-ROSE-Has-Its-Thorn-The-Dark-Art-Of-Remote-Online-Social-Engineering.pdf> <sup>[[Archive.org]][722]</sup>: This goes over how to potentially spot deception through the internet, and presents a checklist to see how trustworthy someone is.
-I would advise reading the slides or watching the presentation on YouTube.
+We would advise reading the slides or watching the presentation on YouTube.

 # Appendix A5: Additional browser precautions with JavaScript enabled